 - Sonya's ending has her fall asleep and have a nightmare about Kano forcing her to choose between either Jax or Cassie.
 She chooses Cassie and Jax bites it.
 She is awoken from her nightmare by a recovered Johnny Cage only for him to tell her that Jax was killed from an assassin's bullet.

-- Raiden's ending has him question whether defending Earthrealm is such a good idea, so he decides to mobilize a force against those who would threaten Earthrealm (enlisting the Shirai Ryu in his services for one) and he leads an attack against Outworld, conquering it.
-It's implied that this took place before his transformation into Dark Raiden.
+- Raiden's ending has him question whether defending Earthrealm passively is such a good idea, so he decides to mobilize a force against those who would threaten Earthrealm (enlisting the Shirai Ryu in his services for one) and he leads an attack against Outworld, conquering it.
+It's implied that this took place before or at the start of his transformation into Dark Raiden.

 - Quan Chi's ending appears as if he either somehow survived Hanzo's assassination or the Elder Gods resurrected him.
 While Shinnok was no longer a threat Quan Chi inadvertently caused another to take his place.
 The Elder Gods then destroyed all free will from within Quan Chi and set him on a path to kill this new being.
 It's Raiden.